jacobvc/Xml-Csv-Viewer/README.md

 Note that scope + name are transformed into valid HTML ID's
 #### function getOptions(list, scope)
-Get selected options of 'scope' in 'list' as an array of option names.

-Save current option settings to localStorage
+Get selected options of 'scope' in 'list' as an array of option names and Save as option settings to localStorage
 #### function overrideOptions(list, scope)
 Override checked state from values previously saved in localStorage
 #### function setAllOptions(list, scope, isChecked)